WeAreVR/PetFinder/README.md

 PetFinder.my - Pawpularity Contest Predict the popularity of shelter pet photos https://www.kaggle.com/c/petfinder-pawpularity-score

-No private sharing outside teams
-Privately sharing code or data outside of teams is not permitted.
-It's okay to share code if made available to all participants on the forums.

 Dear Tobias,

 Thank you for joining our PetFinder.my Kaggle competition and helping improve animal welfare with your data science skills.